Sympathetic cooling and squeezing of two co-levitated nanoparticles: Conclusions

 \section{Conclusions}

-We have demonstrated and characterised strong coupling between two charged nanoparticles that produces two orthogonal normal modes of motion.
+We have demonstrated and characterised coupling between two charged nanoparticles that produces two orthogonal normal modes of motion.
 Both sympathetic cooling and squeezing of the motion of one particle were shown through interaction with another coupled particle.
 This demonstrates thermal and non-thermal states can be transferred via the Coulomb interaction.
-Such techniques could easily be extended to a mixed species system with particles of similar masses or to an array of many nanoparticles.
-This could allow for coupling of the normal modes of a pair levitated particles to internal quantum state of an NV$^{-}$ color centre in a nanodiamond, that has previously been prevented by graphitization of samples~\cite{Rahman2016}, and the creation of macropscopic quantum superpositions~\cite{Scala2013, Yin2013, Yin2015, WanQSDrop2016, Sougato2017}.
-Importantly, not all schemes for generating and witnessing macroscopic superpositions require ground state cooling~\cite{Scala2013,WanQSDrop2016,Sougato2017} therefore the moderate cooling demonstrated here may be enough to implement these experiments.
-Large arrays of coupled particles would contain a number of normal modes at unique frequencies that scale with the number of particles which would be ideal for sensing over a wide range of frequencies simultaneously.
-Using the techniques presented in this paper would allow for control and read-out of the entire array from a single particle simplifying the experimental procedure compared to an uncoupled array.
+Such techniques could be extended to a mixed species system with particles of similar masses or to an array of many nanoparticles.
+As a result, this work represents an important tool in implementing the creation of macropscopic quantum superpositions~\cite{Scala2013, Yin2013, Yin2015, WanQSDrop2016, Sougato2017} via coupling of the normal modes of a co-trapped silica-nanodiamond pair to the internal quantum state of a nitrogen vacancy centre in the nanodiamond.
+Such a technique can be applied to experiments which have previously been limited by internal heating of samples~\cite{Rahman2016}.

+Our results are a first step towards schemes that utilize the coupling between levitated particles.
+Large arrays of coupled particles would have a range of motional frequencies that scale with the number of particles.
+This would be ideal for sensing over a wide range of frequencies simultaneously such as in ultra-light dark matter searches~\cite{Carney2021}.
+Using sympathetic techniques would allow control and read-out of the entire array from a single particle simplifying the experimental procedure compared to an uncoupled array.